godotengine/godot-docs/learning/scripting/visual_script/visual_script_basics.rst

 Built-In
 ^^^^^^^^

 There is a list of built in helpers.
-The list is almost identical to the one from GDScript (@TODO, link to gdscript methods?)
+The list is almost identical to the one from GDScript (@TODO, link to gdscript methods?).
 Most of them are mathematical functions, but others can be very useful helpers.
 Just make sure to take a look at the list at some point.